 Loan amounts can be offered in amounts up to $50,000, with the average loan size around $13,000.
 If required, they are secured by collateral of choice, or often with a personal guarantee of the business owner.
 The repayment period varies, with shorter repayment periods than traditional loans.

 There are many microlenders available, each offering a variety of services that may be tailored to your specific business needs.
-When applying for a microloan, you should work with an SBA-qualified lender in your area, as it will set the terms in regard to your microloan.
+The SBA is one popular source of this type of funding.
+When applying for a microloan, you should work with an SBA-qualified lender in your area, as it will set the terms regarding your microloan.
 Visit the list of the SBA’s authorized intermediary lenders participating in the SBA’s microloan program to find one in your area.

 Frequently Asked Questions (FAQs)